B2C Work Orders

 Click the Add serial button.

-From here, you'll be able to view and add your serialized items into your work order.
+From here, you'll be able to view and add your serialized items to your work order.

-8. (Optional) Assign Employees to the Work Order
+8. (Optional) Add Labour to the Work Order

-Click the product or service you’d like to assign an employee to.
+Click the product or service you’d like to assign labour to.

 Click Add Labour